andreister/andreister.github.io/_posts/2016-03-17-locality-sensitive-hashing.markdown

 The idea is that instead of comparing shingles across the documents directly, we generate a bunch of random hash functions, and then for each function we calculate hashes for all shingles - but keep only the minimum hash value.
-After the process is complete, we get a _document signature_ - a vector of minhash values.
+After the process is complete, we get _document signature_ - a vector of minhash values.

 Below is C# code illustrating the idea: